 - Content dripping is provided, along with paid memberships and a WooCommerce add-on.

-While Good LMS offers some extensive features, it’s one of the more affordable WordPress LMS plugins.
+While Good LMS offers some extensive features, it’s among the more affordable WordPress LMS plugins.
 A permanent license costs $32, including automatic software updates and customer support for six months.
 If you would like to extend customer support and updates for another six months, it will cost an additional $10, but even then, it’s one of the most affordable options.

 - Lets you make a simple course marketplace (like Udemy,) with course ratings and teacher commission settings.